-Sir Andy Murray has agreed to share his new mansion with bats in order to allow building work to go ahead.
+Andy Murray agrees to share his luxury mansion with bats

 The tennis ace is to allow the protected species to roost in the loft space of the new home he is having constructed.

 Specially designed tiles will be erected on the roof to allow the creatures access to the property in Leatherhead, Surrey.

 Murray, 30, had plans approved to demolish a property he bought for nearly £3 million and construct a new home in its place.

 However surveys of the house earmarked for demolition revealed it was home to colonies of pipistrelle and brown long-eared bats.

 Murray’s representatives were forced to come up with measures to protect the bats from harm during the building project.